levitatingpineapple/feed-radar/README.md

 ## Roadmap

 ⚠️ The project is still in a very early stage.
+Expect bugs.
 Some of the core functionality is yet to be added, such as:

-- Finding feed url from a website
+- Finding feed's URL from a website
 - Grouping feeds in folders